zheng-wang/irontest/README.md

     logs - where Iron Test application runtime logs are located.

 ## Use
 Open Iron Test home page (http://localhost:8081/ui).
+Though the UI is crossing browsers, Google Chrome is preferred.

 ### Integrated SOAP Web Service Testing
 We are going to demo how to test a web service that updates an article in database by its title.